 Celiac disease (CD), non-celiac gluten sensitivity (NCGS) and wheat allergy are all conditions whose primary treatment is avoidance of specific dietary components.
+While celiac disease and wheat allergy are well defined conditions, non-celiac gluten sensitivity is poorly understood at this time.
+Celiac disease is an autoimmune condition; wheat allergy involves an immune (not auto-immune) response; and the biological processes responsible for non-celiac gluten sensitivity remain undefined.
 Celiac disease and non-celiac gluten sensitivity have many symptoms in common, whereas those of wheat allergy are usually distinct.
 Possible symptoms of CD and NCGS include gastrointestinal symptoms such as cramping, diarrhea and constipation, as well as symptoms in other parts of the body such as bone or joint pain, headaches, or fatigue, to name a few.
 Symptoms of an allergy to wheat can include itching, hives, or anaphylaxis, a life-threatening reaction.
 Treatment for CD and NCGS is to remove gluten from the diet.
-Gluten is a protein naturally found in wheat, rye and barley, as well as in hybrids and products made from these grains.
+Gluten is a protein found in wheat, rye, and barley, as well as in hybrids and products made from these grains.
 Treatment for wheat allergy is removal of all forms of wheat from the diet.
-People with CD, NCGS, or wheat allergy are fortunate because they don’t need complicated medical treatments to get well, but they must avoid the food or foods that are problematic.
+People with CD, NCGS, or wheat allergy are fortunate that they do not need complicated medical treatments for these conditions, but they must avoid the food or foods that are problematic.
 Let’s take a closer look at each of these types of reactions to food.

 Celiac disease (CD) is a genetic, autoimmune disorder that occurs in reaction to the ingestion of gluten.
 To develop celiac disease a person must inherit the genetic predisposition, be consuming gluten, and have the disease activated.
-Activation triggers may include stress, trauma (surgeries, etc.) and possibly viral infections.
-The reaction to gluten causes villous atrophy or flattening of the cells lining the small intestine, which can lead to malabsorption of nutrients and related health issues.
+Activation triggers include stress, trauma (surgeries, etc.) and possibly viral infections and other environmental factors.
+While approximately 33% of the general population has the genetic predisposition for CD, only about 1% will develop the condition.
+The reaction to gluten causes inflammation and villous atrophy or flattening of the cells lining the small intestine, which can lead to malabsorption of nutrients and related health issues.
 There are over 200 identified symptoms of CD, which include those listed above as well as anemia, behavioral changes, stunted growth and infertility.
-Dermatitis herpetiformis is celiac disease that manifests as a skin rash.
+Dermatitis herpetiformis is celiac disease that manifests as a skin rash, and affects approximately 10% of individuals with CD.
 The rate of CD is higher among relatives of those who are diagnosed, but anyone with the genetic predisposition can develop celiac disease at any age.
-Currently it is estimated that about 1% of the population has celiac disease, although 83% of those people are still undiagnosed.
-While research continues to work towards pharmaceutical or other treatments, at this time the only treatment for celiac disease is to maintain a gluten-free diet for life.
+The majority of individuals with celiac disease are still undiagnosed.
+At this time the only treatment for celiac disease is to maintain a gluten-free diet for life.

 Non-Celiac Gluten Sensitivity (NCGS), also referred to as gluten sensitivity (GS) or non-celiac wheat sensitivity (NCWS), is not well defined.
 It is not an immunoglobulin E (IgE) (as with wheat allergy, see below) nor autoimmune reaction (as with CD, see above).
 NCGS may have an innate immune component, but this has not been firmly established.
-There are no tests or biomarkers to identify NCGS.
-Since NCGS is not well understood it is still not clear whether other components of gluten-containing grains may be involved in causing symptoms, at least in some cases.
-In order for gluten sensitivity to be diagnosed, it is first necessary to rule out CD, wheat allergy or other possible causes of symptoms.
+There are no tests or biomarkers to identify GS.
+Since GS is not well understood it is still not clear whether other components of gluten-containing grains may be involved in causing symptoms, at least in some cases.
+In order for gluten sensitivity to be diagnosed, it is first necessary to rule out CD, wheat allergy, and other possible causes of symptoms.
 Then, if improvement is seen when following a gluten-free diet, gluten sensitivity may be diagnosed.
-Adherence to a gluten-free diet is the only treatment for NCGS at this time.

 Do I have celiac disease, non-celiac gluten sensitivity, or wheat allergy?

-- Diagnosis is key to knowing the answer to this question and being able to follow the diet that is right for you.
+- Proper diagnosis is the key to answering this question and being able to follow the diet that is right for you.
 This is also the most important reason not to start a gluten-free diet before being tested and getting a diagnosis.

 - Celiac disease diagnosis involves blood screening followed (in the case of positive results) by small intestine biopsy.
 A patient must be consuming a gluten-containing diet for accurate diagnosis, which is usually made by a gastroenterologist.

-- Non-celiac gluten sensitivity is a “rule-out” diagnosis, which involves testing for and ruling out celiac disease, wheat allergy, and other disorders which could be associated with your symptoms.
+- Non-celiac gluten sensitivity is diagnosed by ruling out other possible causes of symptoms, including – but not limited to – celiac disease and wheat allergy.
 After the above testing, if the removal of gluten from the diet improves symptoms, this may be diagnostic for NCGS.
 Diagnosis can be made by a gastroenterologist or primary care physician.

-- Diagnosis of IgE food allergies, such as a wheat allergy, is generally done through RAST or skin prick testing and a double-blind placebo test using the allergen.
+- Diagnosis of IgE food allergies, such as a wheat allergy, is generally done through RAST testing and a double-blind placebo test using the allergen.
 This is usually completed by an allergist.

-Celiac disease, non-celiac gluten sensitivity and wheat allergy are medical conditions and types of food hypersensitivities that can be treated with the appropriate diet, either elimination of gluten or wheat.
+Celiac disease, non-celiac gluten sensitivity and wheat allergy are conditions that can be treated with the appropriate diet, either elimination of gluten or wheat.
 Working closely with your doctor and registered dietitian will help you get an accurate diagnosis and create a diet that supports your health and wellness.

 Fasano A. A Clinical Guide to Gluten-Related Disorders.
 Lippincott Williams & Wilkins.
 Philadelphia, PA.
 2014.